Find a specialist driving instructor

 Special needs and the practical driving test

-What adjustments are made by the examiner when someone with a hearing difficulty, physical disability or with a learning difficulty is taking a practical driving test?
+What adjustments can be made by the examiner when someone with a hearing difficulty, physical disability or with a learning difficulty is taking a practical driving test?

 No matter how serious your disability may be, you still have to take the same driving test as every other test candidate but, If you have a physical disability, a specific learning difficulty or a hearing difficulty, reasonable adjustments (or accommodations) may be made by the examiner to help you when you take your practical driving test.